NachoPal/DChallenge/README.md

     `$ niv web3@1.0.0-beta.33 --destination web3-v1`

 # Interacting with the Dapp
-In this section we are gonna test the app through the front-end/UI.
+In this section we are gonna test the app through the UI/front-end.
 When you clone the `rinkeby` branch repository you will notice that the `/build` projects with the contracts artifacts is available, this is because they are already pointing to the deployed contracts in Rinkeby testnet.
 So do not remove it and do not run the migrations again.

+If you run into some error, please, try to follow the steps again from the beginning before evaluation.
+Sometimes **INFURA** or **IPFS** connections fails and I don't catch the exceptions everywhere yet.

 ## Set up (in order)
   * Go to `$ ~/Rinkeby/DChallenge`.
-  * Run `npm start`.
+  * Run `$ npm start`.
   * Make sure you have installed the Metamask plugin in your browser.
-  * In Metamask, switch to **Rinkeby Test Net**
+  * In Metamask, switch to **Rinkeby Test Net**.
-  * Click **Importing Existing DEN**
+  * Click **Importing Existing DEN**.
   * Copy and paste the following **mnemonic** `above decline twin original artefact debate fade duck fossil enact sorry there`, enter a password of your choice and click OK.
-You will have access then to the Owner's account which holds already some ETH with address `0xf022797e23c6683b17bd2fe5e1b75250fdc851e4`.
+You will have access then to the Owner's account with address `0xf022797e23c6683b17bd2fe5e1b75250fdc851e4` which already holds some ETH.
+  * Download the **uPort mobile app**, follow the steps and create an **Identity**.
+  * **Fund** with some ETH (at least 1 ETH) your Identify Contract.
+To do so you just need to send some ETH from a Rinkeby account to your Identity Contract address.
-  * In a tab of the browser go to `localhost:8080`.
+  * In a browser's tab go to `localhost:8080`.
 You should see the **landing page** of the Dapp (It will throw an error if Metamask is not installed).

 ## User stories